lemon-squeezy/high-cuisine/README.md

 - [ ] Ability to click on other user profiles and see recipes they posted
 - [ ] Page loading animation
 - [ ] Third party search engine
-- [ ] Subscription letters
-- [ ] Filter emails so that there are no duplicates for subscription letters
 - [ ] Admin console
 - [ ] Contact form and admin to be able to see all recieved messages directly in the admin console
 - [ ] Recipe image url validation